FREQUENTLY ASKED QUESTIONS

 8. I HAVE MORE QUESTIONS ABOUT THERAPY BEFORE SCHEDULING MY APPOINTMENT.
 IS THERE A WAY TO CONTACT YOU TO ASK THESE QUESTIONS?

 ABSOLUTELY!
 Contact us with any questions you may have before scheduling an appointment and we will be happy to answer all your questions.
 (502)612-9129 If someone is not able to answer your call please leave a message and one of our therapists will return your call as soon as possible (usually within 48 hours).
+Or you can fill out the contact form below and we will contact you!

 9. HOW MUCH DOES THERAPY COST?